Jean Knight

-Jean Knight (née Caliste; born January 26, 1943) is an American R&B and soul singer from New Orleans, Louisiana.
-Launching her professional career in the mid–1960s, Knight is perhaps best known for her 1971 hit single, "Mr. Big Stuff" released by Stax Records.
+Jean Audrey Knight (née Caliste; January 26, 1943 – November 22, 2023) was an American R&B and soul singer from New Orleans, Louisiana.
+Launching her professional career in the mid-1960s, Knight was best known for her 1971 hit single "Mr. Big Stuff", released by Stax Records.

 Biography

 Early years

-She was born in New Orleans, Louisiana, to Louis Joseph Caliste (died 1953) and Florence Edwards.
-After graduating from high school, she began singing at her cousin's bar, 'Laura's Place' and caught the attention of many different bands who were willing to accompany her.
-In 1965, she recorded a demo of a cover version of Jackie Wilson's song "Stop Doggin' Me Around."
-Her demo attracted record producer Huey Meaux, who signed her to a recording contract at the Jet Star/Tribe record labels.
-Shortly thereafter, she adopted the professional name of "Jean Knight," because she felt that her surname Caliste was too hard to pronounce.
+Jean Audrey Caliste was born in New Orleans on January 26, 1943.
+After graduating from high school, she began singing at Laura's Place, her cousin's bar, and caught the attention of many different bands who were willing to accompany her.
+In 1965, she recorded a demo of a cover version of Jackie Wilson's song "Stop Doggin' Me Around".
+Her demo attracted record producer Huey Meaux, who signed her to a recording contract at the Jetstream/Tribe record labels.
+Shortly thereafter, she adopted the professional name of "Jean Knight", because she felt that her surname Caliste was too hard to pronounce.
 Knight recorded four singles, making a name for herself locally, but was not able to attract any national attention.
-By the late 1960s, it was obvious that Knight's career was not living up to her high expectations, so she went to work as a baker in the cafeteria of Dominican College in New Orleans.
+By the late 1960s, it was obvious that Knight's career was not living up to her high expectations, so she went to work as a baker in the cafeteria of St. Mary's Dominican College in New Orleans.
+She had been raised a Catholic.

 Success at Stax

-In early 1970, Knight was discovered by songwriter Ralph Williams, who wanted her to record some songs.
+In early 1970, Knight was discovered by songwriter Ralph Williams, who wanted her to record songs.
 With Williams' connections, Knight came in contact with record producer Wardell Quezergue.
 In May of that year, Knight went to Malaco Studios in Jackson, Mississippi, for a recording session during which she recorded "Mr. Big Stuff."
 After the session was finished, the song was shopped to producers at several national labels, all of whom rejected it.
-But when King Floyd's hit "Groove Me" (also recorded at Malaco Studios) became a #1 R&B hit in early 1971, a producer at Stax Records remembered Knight's recording of "Mr. Big Stuff," and released it.
+But when King Floyd's hit "Groove Me" (also recorded at Malaco Studios) became a No. 1 R&B hit in early 1971, a producer at Stax Records remembered Knight's recording of "Mr. Big Stuff", and released it.
 The song also proved to be an instant smash in 1971, reaching No. 2 on the pop chart and becoming a No. 1 R&B hit.
-It went double-platinum and received a Grammy nomination for Best R&B Vocal Performance, Female; it lost to Aretha Franklin's version of "Bridge Over Troubled Water."
+It went double-platinum and received a Grammy nomination for Best R&B Vocal Performance, Female; it lost to Aretha Franklin's version of "Bridge Over Troubled Water".
 It sold over two million copies and was awarded a gold disc by the R.I.A.A.
 Knight performed the hit song on Soul Train.
 An album of the same name proved to be fairly successful.
 A couple more minor hits followed, but disagreements with her producer and her label terminated Knight's involvement with Stax.